 Engineer class 3 near coastal

-The Engineer class 3 NC will allow you to work:
+This certificate will allow you to work:

 - As chief engineer or second engineer on vessels with outboard engines with unlimited propulsion within the EEZ.

 - As an assistant under the direct supervision of the chief engineer.

 - In the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.

 To be eligible for an Engineer class 3 near coastal certificate you must: